Looking for 2023 dates? Click here.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room: You’ll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $975 (or $1,105 if taking the extension).
+Private Room: Have your own room, subject to availability, for a supplemental cost of $975.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Travelers should feel comfortable walking up to three hours each day, with lots of time spent outdoors, moving around, and on your feet.
 You should be comfortable walking on both flat and uneven ground, as well as stairs, sand, and rocky terrain.
 During the day’s activities and in transit, toilet facilities may be limited to “bush toilets” or basic squat toilets of inconsistent cleanliness standards.

 This is an overland journey that relies on long, rigorous drives in 4WD vehicles over rough, bumpy roads.
 On days when the distance to be covered is particularly long, we’ll make sure to stop regularly.

 You’ll meet up with your guide and group in the hotel lobby around 3 p.m. on Day 1, please double-check that your flight will get you in on time if you'd like to participate in the Day 1 Dervish ceremony (which only occurs on Fridays).